 Cataract surgery is performed by an ophthalmologist under local anesthetic at an outpatient center.
 During surgery, a tiny incision is made in the cornea.
 The cloudy natural lens is broken up into microscopic particles and suctioned from the eye.
 It is replaced with an artificial lens to give the eye proper focusing power.
 The incision usually needs no stitches, and the surgical procedure generally takes less than 15 minutes.

 In most cases, the improvement in the patient's vision is noticeable immediately.
 Patients see colors more vividly and report clear, sharper vision.
 Cataracts do not grow back once removed, but some patients do experience clouding months or years after surgery.
-This is easily corrected by an in-office laser procedure.
+This is easily corrected by an in-office procedure called the YAG laser posterior capsulotomy.

 Your eye doctor may suspect a cataract if you report a gradual, painless blurring of vision, double vision in one eye or fading or yellowing of colors.
 When older patients mention sensitivity to glare or bright light, or trouble driving at night, it is likely due to cataracts.
 Also, if a senior citizen needs frequent changes in eyeglass or contact lens prescriptions, a cataract evaluation should be scheduled.